arismoko/ARIS-Language/README.md

 - **Dynamic Typing**: Variables in ARISL can be declared without specifying a type, making the language flexible and easy to use.
 - **C# Types**: Because the language transcompiles directly into C# we can explictly use C# types placing a ` ~ ` in front of the type.
 For example: `~int x = 1;`
 - **Lua-style Collections**: You can create and manipulate tables in a way similar to Lua, offering a familiar syntax for many developers.
-- **Interfacing with C# Libraries**: By using the `~` symbol, you can directly interact with C# types and libraries, integrating seamlessly with existing .NET code.
+- **Interfacing with C# Libraries**: You can directly interact with C# types and libraries, integrating seamlessly with existing .NET code.

 ### ARISL's Interpreter and Transcompiler
 The ARISL interpreter and transcompiler are at the heart of this language, converting ARISL scripts into executable C# code.
 This dual functionality ensures that you can both develop and execute your scripts in a streamlined environment.